inversify/InversifyJS/wiki/scope.md

 When we invoke `kernel.get` for the first time and we are using `to`, `toSelf` or `toDynamicValue` the InversifyJS kernel will try to generate an object instance or value using a constructor or the dynamic value factory.
 If the scope has been set to `inSingletonScope` the value is cached.
 The second time we invoke `kernel.get`, and if `inSingletonScope` has been selected, InversifyJS will try to get the value from the cache.

+Note that a class can have some dependencies and a dynamic value can access other types via the current context.
+These dependencies may or many not be a singleton independently of the selected scope of their parent object in their respective composition tree,

 ### Bindings that will inject an `function`
 In this group are included the following types of binding:
 ```ts